Kinarus Therapeutics Reports Preclinical Data in Lung Fibrosis and Discloses Clinical Development Plan

 - Potential as an effective oral therapy for Idiopathic Pulmonary Fibrosis (IPF)

-/EIN News/ -- Basel, Switzerland, January 17, 2023.
-Kinarus Therapeutics AG (SIX:KNRS) “Kinarus”, a Swiss clinical-stage biopharmaceutical company announced today preclinical data supporting the potential effectiveness of its lead clinical candidate, KIN001, as an oral treatment for idiopathic pulmonary fibrosis (IPF).
+Basel, Switzerland, January 17, 2023.
+Kinarus Therapeutics AG KNRS "Kinarus", a Swiss clinical-stage biopharmaceutical company announced today preclinical data supporting the potential effectiveness of its lead clinical candidate, KIN001, as an oral treatment for idiopathic pulmonary fibrosis (IPF).
 Kinarus has developed a protocol for a Phase 2 clinical trial in patients with IPF in consultation with key experts, including PD Dr. Katrin Hostettler, Senior Physician in Pulmonology, at the University Hospital of Basel.

 In a mouse model of lung injury, KIN001 significantly reduced lung weights and tissue fibrosis score vs. controls.
 KIN001 was more effective in direct comparison to pirfenidone, a marketed IPF therapy.
 The combination of KIN001 with pirfenidone demonstrated greater reduction in lung fibrosis, indicating the potential for additional benefit of KIN001 in combination with the current standard of care.
 In order to understand the mechanisms of action of KIN001, global gene expression changes in lung tissue were measured by the RNAseq method.
 KIN001 significantly reduced the upregulation of multiple key inflammatory cytokines and chemokines implicated in the pathology of lung fibrosis.